-- ◆ In 2021 the Arkansas Legislature passed Act 392 affirming the rights of municipalities to pass resolutions protecting the dignity and humanity of the unborn, the disabled, and the elderly. - ◆ A resolution is not legally binding.
+- In 2021 the Arkansas Legislature passed Act 392 affirming the rights of municipalities to pass resolutions protecting the dignity and humanity of the unborn, the disabled, and the elderly. - A resolution is not legally binding.
 It is not enforceable.
 It does not require anyone to do anything.
-It is a way a group of elected officials can publicly and formally take a stand. - ◆ In August of 2019, Springdale became Arkansas' first city to pass a pro-life resolution. - ◆ Since 2019 cities and counties in Texas, Florida, Mississippi, Illinois, Nebraska, Utah, and New Mexico have passed pro-life measures opposing abortion and affirming the dignity of human life. - ◆ The U.S. Supreme Court found in Poelker v.
+It is a way a group of elected officials can publicly and formally take a stand. - In August of 2019, Springdale became Arkansas' first city to pass a pro-life resolution. - In July of 2021, Washington County became Arkansas' first county to pass a pro-life resolution. - Since 2019 cities and counties in Texas, Florida, Mississippi, Illinois, Nebraska, Utah, and New Mexico have passed pro-life measures opposing abortion and affirming the dignity of human life. - The U.S. Supreme Court found in Poelker v.
 Doe, that the United States Constitution does not prohibit a municipality from using democratic processes to express a preference for childbirth rather than abortion.